 Planning a post-COVID vacation or road trip?
 Why not add these Native American restaurants to your itinerary!
-Below we’ve compiled a list of some of the best Native restaurants in the U.S. Let us know if you have another favorite Native restaurant or cafe that we may have missed!
+Below we’ve compiled a list of some of the best Native restaurants in the U.S. Let us know if you have another favorite Native restaurant, café or food truck in the U.S. that we may have missed!

 Wahpepah’s Kitchen is owned by Crystal Wahpepah, a member of the Kickapoo Nation of Oklahoma.
 Located in Oakland, CA, the menu utilizes traditional foods with some modern flair and includes dishes such as bison meatballs, Kickapoo chili with bison and traditional Mayan amaranth chocolate cake.